TogaTech/helpful.js/README.md

 **Return Type:** Array(`Array(4) ["e", "t", "t", "s"]`)

 ### reverseArray
-Reverses an array by creating a new array with the same values in the oposite order
+Reverses an array by creating a new array with the same values in the opposite order
 ```javascript
 let array = helpful.reverseArray(["t", "e", "s", "t"]); // Array(4) ["t", "s", "e", "t"]
 ```